 For a complete list of reviews and articles about the book, check out the reviews page.

 Now without further adieu, here is the first chapter.
 We begin at the end.
-If you would rather listen to me read this to you, go to The Reading List.
-Just click on Featured Writers and you'll find my recording.

 "And the embers never fade in your city by the lake